joneavila/dissatisfaction-models/README.md

-# Detecting dissatisfaction in spoken dialog
+# Models for detecting dissatisfaction in spoken dialog

-[About the project.]

 ## Set up